KenDickey/Cuis-Smalltalk-BabySteps/DragAndDrop.md

 	^#rejected
 ````

-Testing cooperation is up to each Morph.
+Deciding to cooperate is up to each of the dropped Morph and drop target.

 ````Smalltalk
 Morph>>wantsDroppedMorph: aMorph event: evt